Sravanthi153831/Python-Django-Projects/Flask-REST-API/README.md

 Flask REST API
 📌 Project Description
-This is a simple Flask REST API Project developed uing Python and SQLite.The API allows users to create and manage tasks.
+This is a simple Flask REST API Project developed using  Python and SQLite.The API allows users to create and manage tasks.
 🚀 Features
 • Create a task(POST)
 • Store data in SQLite database